 Meakashi is the fifth in a series of manga following the different scenarios of the Higurashi games and the first scenario that aims to answer questions raised in the previous scenarios.
 It focuses on seemingly the same happenings as in Watanagashi-hen only told from Shion Sonozaki's point of view.

 Higurashi no Naku Koro ni Kai: Meakashi-hen was published in English as Higurashi When They Cry: Eye Opening Arc by Yen Press from February 22, 2011 to August 16, 2011.
 Yen Press also published the manga digitally per volume on April 22, 2014.
+The series has also been published in Polish as Gdy zapłaczą cykady: Księga Uświadomienia by Waneko in two-in-one edition since October 31, 2016.

 Okay, I'm going to start of by saying, if you don't like Shion, you're not going to like this arc, since it's based heavily around her.
 Me?
 I love Shion.
 She's my favourite character, and this arc portrays why perfectly.
 Sure, bad things happen, but I don't think the people who dislike Shion look into why what happens, happens.
 This arc broke my heart, and I'm not saying it was so awful it broke my heart, I'm saying it was so intense and heart-wrenching that I even shed a few tears.